Aliases for SIGLEC10 Gene

 GeneCards Summary for SIGLEC10 Gene

 SIGLEC10 (Sialic Acid Binding Ig Like Lectin 10) is a Protein Coding gene.
-Diseases associated with SIGLEC10 include Stargardt Disease.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
-GO annotations related to this gene include carbohydrate binding.
+Among its related pathways are Innate Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is SIGLEC11.

 Putative adhesion molecule that mediates sialic-acid dependent binding to cells.
 Preferentially binds to alpha-2,3- or alpha-2,6-linked sialic acid (By similarity).
 The sialic acid recognition site may be masked by cis interactions with sialic acids on the same cell surface.
 In the immune response, seems to act as an inhibitory receptor upon ligand induced tyrosine phosphorylation by recruiting cytoplasmic phosphatase(s) via their SH2 domain(s) that block signal transduction through dephosphorylation of signaling molecules (PubMed:11284738, PubMed:12163025).
 Involved in negative regulation of B-cell antigen receptor signaling.
 The inhibition of B cell activation is dependent on PTPN6/SHP-1 (By similarity).
 In association with CD24 may be involved in the selective suppression of the immune response to danger-associated molecular patterns (DAMPs) such as HMGB1, HSP70 and HSP90 (By similarity).
 In association with CD24 may regulate the immune repsonse of natural killer (NK) cells (PubMed:25450598).
 Plays a role in the control of autoimmunity (By similarity).
 During initiation of adaptive immune responses by CD8-alpha(+) dendritic cells inhibits cross-presentation by impairing the formation of MHC class I-peptide complexes.
 The function seems to implicate recruitment of PTPN6/SHP-1, which dephosphorylates NCF1 of the NADPH oxidase complex consequently promoting phagosomal acidification (By similarity).